collocations.org

 He heard a car engine racing behind him.

-It looks as if we''ve got a spot of engine trouble.
+It looks as if we've got some engine trouble.

 noise